DenWav/StatCraft/readme.md

 `irc.spi.gt`

-I am usually in *#spigot* and *#spigot-dev*, but you can always just message me, username is DemonWav.
+I am usually in *#PaperSpigot* and *#spigot*, but you can always just message me, username is DemonWav.